 In both Marx and Qutb, the idea is expressed that, under the new dispensation, man will become more human, less animal.
 Personally, I have always found this kind of thought an appallingly arrogant slur on all the people who have lived before the thinker of it: does humanity really have to wait for Marx and Qutb before it becomes truly human?

 Marx understood that the classless society could not come about by merely preaching socialism, as if it were merely an ethical demand or theory.
 Violence would be necessary.
 Similarly, Qutb denies that the world will become Islamic merely by preaching the word of God.
 He refers to Mohammed’s Meccan period, when the Prophet did not resort to arms.
 This, he says, was merely tactical; it would have been impossible in practice to impose his rule by force.
-But when he went to Medina, he had no hesitation in fighting his enemies, including those who simply did not accept his message.
+But when he went to

 Just as Marx says that a showdown between the proletariat and the bourgeoisie is inevitable, leading to the triumph of the former and the subsequent establishment of a classless society, so Qutb thinks that a showdown between believers and infidels is inevitable, leading to the victory of Islam, which will eliminate all religious conflict.
 Is this Marx or Qutb speaking: